datacamp-content-public/Application-Apache-Spark-Data-Analytics/chapter1.md

 description: ""
 ---

-## Lesson 1.1 : Creating and querying a SQL table in Spark
+## Creating and querying a SQL table in Spark

 ```yaml
 type: VideoExercise